theodo-group/LLPhant/README.md

 - DoctrineVectorStore stores the embeddings in a postgresql database. (require doctrine/orm)
 - QdrantVectorStore stores the embeddings in a [Qdrant](https://qdrant.tech/) vectorStore. (require hkulekci/qdrant)
 - RedisVectorStore stores the embeddings in a [Redis](https://redis.io/) database. (require predis/predis)
+- ElasticsearchVectorStore stores the embeddings in a [Elasticsearch](https://www.elastic.co/) database. (require elasticsearch/elasticsearch)
+- MilvusVectorStore stores the embeddings in a [Milvus](https://milvus.io/) database.

 Example of usage with the `DoctrineVectorStore` class to store the embeddings in a database: